ammar/regexp_parser/README.md

 See something else missing?
 Please submit an [issue](https://github.com/ammar/regexp_parser/issues)

-_**Note**: Attempting to process expressions with syntax features not supported by the scanner will raise an error._
+_**Note**: Attempting to process expressions with unsupported syntax features can raise an error, or incorrectly return tokens/objects as literals._

 ## Testing